Everything you need to know about stenciling

 As with any hobby, you’ll want to stock some basic supplies.

-I suggest to gather these things up, and have them all nearby before you start.
+I suggest to gather these stenciling things up, and have them all nearby before you start.
 There is nothing quite like having to run alllllll the way upstairs, while juggling four invaluable stencil brushes threatening to dry up on you…

 .